Trauma Cycle: How to Win Your Battle

 Why do we experience traumatic events?

 Firstly, these experiences involve a series of cognitive, emotional, and behavioral responses.
 Survival depends on how well you can manage each stage of the trauma cycle.
-The trauma trigger sets off the trauma experience; it could be an event or a situation.
+The trauma trigger sets off the trauma experience; it can be an event or a situation.

 After this occurs, the victim goes through a series of feelings – mental, physical, and emotional.
 They pose challenges in dealing with what has just happened.
-These responses might include fear, sadness, stress, and more guilt or shame than usual.
+These responses include fear, sadness, stress, and more guilt or shame than usual.

 Also, it affects your mental health.
 With the proper guidance and care, though, overcoming PTSD is possible!